qdm12/blog/content/post/vfio-on-arch/index.md

 #### Windows 10 VM

-1. Log in your server over SSH with X11 and run the `virt-manager` UI:
+1. Log in to your Cockpit web UI at [https://192.168.1.2:9090](https://192.168.1.2:9090)

-    ```sh
-    virt-manager --no-fork
-    ```

-    And wait a few seconds for the GUI to show.
-1. Shutdown the Windows 10 virtual machine (right click on *win10*, *Shut down*, *Shut down*)
+1. Shutdown the Windows 10 virtual machine
-1. Double click on *win10* and click on the 💡 icon to show hardware details
+1. Click on *win10* and head to the **Host devices** section.
-1. Remove each of the PCI devices of the card you want to remove.
-In my case I had to select and click on *Remove* for each of these:
+1. Remove each of the host PCI devices of the card you want to remove.
+In my case I had to click on *Remove* for each of these:
     - `PCI 0000:08:00.0`
     - `PCI 0000:08:00.1`
     - `PCI 0000:08:00.2`